Oh, the angst! Changing into a lion isn’t all fur and games.

 How the hell an eyebrow lift could make him feel small only strengthened his resolve.
 Say nay and be gone!

-“If you’ve already decided, then there’s no further need to waste your time.
+“If you persist in claiming you have already decided”—she gave a prim little huff—“then there remains no further need to waste your time.
 Or mine.
 Good night.”

 This time it was his hand that halted her retreat.